-Like Houdini, Tateh or Baron Ashkenazy, whose life represents Goldwyn Meyer, the film magnate, rises from humble origins to riches and tremendous power.
-Tateh becomes a pioneer of movie industry, a master of "the duplicable event" the value of which is "everywhere perceived" (111), just as Houdini is a superstar in his art: "Today nearly fifty years after his death the audience for escapes is even larger" (77).
-Rather than follow a calculated scheme which directs their conduct and illustrates their goals in life and ascent to glory, both Houdini and Tateh point their lives along the lines of flow of American energy.
+Like Houdini, Tateh or Baron Ashkenazy, whose life represents Goldwyn Meyer, the film magnate, rises from humble origins characterized by fragility, anxiety, displacement, poverty, weakness or vulnerability, to riches and tremendous power.
+Tateh becomes a pioneer of movie industry, a master of "the duplicable event" the value of which is "everywhere perceived" (111), just as Houdini is a superstar in his art.
+Rather than follow a calculated scheme, which directs their conduct and illustrates their goals in life and ascent to glory away from negligence and weakness, both Houdini and Tateh point their lives along the lines of flow of American energy.
 Besides, both Tateh and Houdini are fake artists.
-Houdini lacks political consciousness and cannot combine his art with life while Tateh abandons his radical socialism, unties his alliance with the union movement and begins "to conceive of his life as separate from the fate of class" (108-109), the neglected third personas.
-Moreover, like a true playwright actor, he transforms his conduct appearance and conduct and creates a new existence as Baron Ashkenazy: "But his new existence thrilled him.
+Houdini lacks political consciousness and cannot combine his art with life.
+He remains confused, fragmented and weak, so to speak.
+Tateh, on the other hand, abandons his radical socialism, unties his alliance with the union movement and begins "to conceive of his life as separate from the fate of class" (108-109), the neglected third personas.
+Moreover, like a true playwright actor, he transforms his appearance and conduct and creates a new existence as Baron Ashkenazy, free from vulnerability: "But his new existence thrilled him.
 His whole personality had turned outward and he had become a voluble and energetic man full of the future.
 He felt he deserved his happiness.
 He'd constructed it without help" (217).
-Despite his success, Tateh loses his personal dignity.
 But what differentiates Tateh from Houdini is his ability to compromise in ways that Houdini cannot.
 Like Houdini, Tateh has also developed a theory of acting but while the former fails to fathom his own theory, the latter benefits from it.
-Describing the essence of film trade which has transformed him from a helpless immigrant to a Hollywood mogul, he says:
+Describing the essence of film trade, which has transformed him from a helpless immigrant to a Hollywood mogul, he says: